WHAT TO DO IN 1 DAY IN SAN MARINO

-San Marino, a tiny country completely surrounded by Italy, got on my radar a while ago.
-So, I just had to visit San Marino on my recent Northern Italy trip!
+This tiny country, surrounded completely by Italy, got on my radar a while ago.
+So, I just had to visit on my recent Northern Italy trip!

-With the old town and Mount Titano being listed as UNESCO World Heritage sites in 2008, it has gained influence in the tourism sector, and so tourism does play a big role here.
+- With the old town and Mount Titano being listed as UNESCO World Heritage sites in 2008, it has gained influence in the tourism sector.

-If you are wondering about what to do in San Marino, here you will find out about the best things to do in San Marino in one day (you will not need more time than 8-24 hours) and its best attractions.
+If you’re wondering about what to do in San Marino, here, you will find the best things to do in San Marino + travel tips.

-But before talking about the main landmarks in San Marino, here are a few other things to know about the country.
+But before talking about the main San Marino attractions, here are a few other things to know about the country.

 How to Get to San Marino

-If you only have a day or two in San Marino, you will most likely spend your time in the old town, which is uphill, so you will need comfortable shoes to get around easily.
-From there, you can walk to many tourist attractions and will most likely not need another bus, etc.
+If you only have a day or two in San Marino, you will most likely spend your time in the old town, which is uphill.
+So you will need comfortable shoes to get around easily.
+You can walk to many tourist attractions and will probably not need another bus, etc.

 I picked a hotel about 700 meters outside of the old town.
 You get what you pay for, and while I‘ve gotten much better hotels for a lower rate, this hotel was kind of… not good.
 The location was okay, but again, a 700-meter uphill walk to the old town was not great, and the hotel was not amazing – which was okay as it was not expensive by San Marino standards.
 But I would not stay there again.

 Looking for people who speak English in San Marino is not the easiest thing.
-Even in the museums, for example, the staff does not speak any English or any other language other than Italian.
-Not even in my hotel.
+For example, even in the museums, the staff did not speak any English or any other language other than Italian.
+Not even at my hotel.
 It was even worse than my experiences in France.

 Traveling With a Dog in San Marino

-In case you did not know: I have the world’s cutest dog.
-I took him with me on my trip and the reactions to him were similar to the ones we got in Italy: the people in San Marino love dogs and you can take dogs to many places.
+In case you didn’t know: I have the world’s cutest dog.
+I took him on my trip, and the reactions to him were similar to the ones we got in Italy: the people in San Marino love dogs, and you can take dogs to many places.

 More Things to Know About San Marino

+- San Marino Card: You can buy a San Marino Card, which will give you a discount on some of the restaurants and activities, but you can visit certain places without extra costs (including some museums and two towers).
+This is a great way to view all of the top San Marino landmarks.
 The card costs 10.50€, and if you have accommodation in San Marino, you can get it for 7.50€.
-I bought it at one of the participant museums and I think it was worth it (until I lost the card, but that is a different story).
+I bought it at one of the participant museums, and I think it was worth it (until I lost the card, but that is a different story).

 Okay, here are my tips on how to spend a day in San Marino.